CAMB-DSbD/attestablelauncher/README.md

-1. **Interactive:** upon launching, the program executes, gathers its contact details, sends contact details to the attestable launcher and waits listening at a port for further interactions.
+1. **Interactive:** upon launching, the program executes, gathers its contact details, sends contact details to the attestable launcher and waits listening at a port for connection requests from applications for further interactions.

 ## Launching of a non-interactive program
-The following figure illustrates how the attestable launcher can launch a non-interactive program
+The following figure illustrates how the attestable launcher can launch a non-interactive program; in this example, __prog__ (running within the yellow box) is responsible for adding two integers.
+The yello box is in essence a memory region allocated within the atttestable box (__att__).

 <p align="center">
   <img src="./figures/ProgSends_att_result.png"
    width="700" title="Launching of a non-interactive program.">
 </p>
 </br>
+Prog's pseudocode shows that progs exits after sending __att_results___ which include the result of the addition.

 ## Launching of an interactive program
-The following figure illustrates how the attestable launcher can launch an interactive program
+The following figure illustrates how the attestable launcher can launch an interactive program.

 <p align="center">
   <img src="./figures/ProgSends_att_contact_details.png"
    width="700" title="Launching of an interactive program.">
 </p>
 </br>
+Prog's pseudocode shows that progs dynamically creates a __pair of private/public keys__ and a __listening port__.
+The public key and the port number are included in the contact details that prog sends to the attestable launcher.
+Observe that after sending its contact details, prog blocks listening for connections at the port.

+In the figure, the client in the green box is an application that after receiving prog's contact details can connect to and interact with prog.
+It is up to Alice to determine what applications are entitled to interact with prog.
+The IDs of such applications can be encoded in prog, for example, prog can be programmed to accept connections only from the owner of public keys pubkey~C~ and pubKey~D~.

 # Implementation
-We will refer to the last figure to explain the technology used for the implementation of the pieces of code that compose the implementation.
+We will refer to the last figure to explain the technology used for the implementation of the differen pieces of code.

 1. The current implementation of the attestable launcher (blue box) has been coded and tested in Python3 (3.7.4 v3.7.4:e09359112e, Jul 8 2019).
-1. The application (orange box) that contacts the attestable launcher with a request to launch __prog__ in an attestable has been implemented in C.
+1. The application (orange box) that contacts the attestable launcher with a request to launch __prog__ has been implemented in Python3.
-1. The program __prog__ (yellow box) launched into execution has coded in C.
+1. The program __prog__ (yellow box) launched into execution has been coded in C.
-1. The actual attestable (pink box) is created in C using the library compartmentalization facilities available from cheriBSD ver 22.12.
+1. The actual attestable (pink box) has been coded in C using the library compartmentalization facilities available from cheriBSD ver 22.12.
    </br>
-   However, observe that in this demo, the attestable IS NOT created in the actual Morello Board.
+   However, observe that in this demo, the attestable DOES NOT running in the actual Morello Board.
 That part of the demo is pending.
-1. The client (green box) that interacts with __prog__ has been implemented in C.
+1. The client (green box) that interacts with __prog__ has been implemented in C and is a conventional client that request a connection at the port number retrieved from prog's contact details.
 </br>